 Product Owner is the core stakeholder from the client’s side.
 Product Owner participates in story mapping activities and specifies tasks.
 He should share his vision of the ongoing project, set goals and business strategy.
 He keeps backlogs clear so that the team can understand what to do and why.

-Project Manager handles planning, organization and control of activities following the estimated deadlines.
+The Project Manager handles planning, organization and control of activities following the estimated deadlines.
 He should know all the necessary information about the project: requirements, scope, goals.
-In Agile projects PM is related to internal stakeholders as he participates in the development process.
+In Agile projects, PM is related to internal stakeholders as he participates in the development process.
 He communicates with external ones and links them with the developers’ team.
 Business Analysts make predictions to understand the budget and the time that should be spent on the project.
 They work on detailed requirements and create project decomposition.

 High stakeholder engagement and understanding project roles are necessary for developing quality software solutions.
-In Time & Material and Dedicated Team models of cooperation Exposit works using Agile methodology.
+In Time & Material and Dedicated Team models of cooperation, Exposit works using Agile methodology.
 We can adapt to your specific process according to your needs for the most productive collaboration.